Oblon Spivak Names Four New Senior Associates and One New Senior Attorney

 January 14, 2013

-Alexandria, Va. – Oblon, Spivak, McClelland, Maier & Neustadt, L.L.P. is pleased to announce that Aldo Martinez, Ryan Smith, Alexander Englehart, Steven Chang, and Marc Robinson have been elevated to senior patent associates and James Love has been elevated to senior patent attorney.
+Alexandria, Va. – Oblon, Spivak, McClelland, Maier & Neustadt, L.L.P. is pleased to announce that Aldo Martinez, Ryan Smith, Alexander Englehart, and Steven Chang have been elevated to senior patent associates and James Love has been elevated to senior patent attorney.

 New senior patent associates: